U.S. News Rankings

 When applying to University of the Sciences, it's important to note the application deadline is rolling.
 Scores for either the ACT or SAT test are due August 1.
 The application fee at University of the Sciences is $45.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at University of the Sciences is 11:1, and the school has 40.1 percent of its classes with fewer than 20 students.
-The most popular majors at University of the Sciences include: Pharmacy; Health Services/Allied Health/Health Sciences, General; Biology/Biological Sciences, General; Physical Therapy/Therapist; and Occupational Therapy/Therapist.
+The student-faculty ratio at University of the Sciences is 10:1, and the school has 42.6 percent of its classes with fewer than 20 students.
+The most popular majors at University of the Sciences include: Pharmacy; Pharmacy, Pharmaceutical Sciences, and Administration, Other; Health Services/Allied Health/Health Sciences, General; Physical Therapy/Therapist; and Occupational Therapy/Therapist.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|